Adriwin06/Blender-Burnout-Paradise-Assets-Manager/README.md

    - **Clear Scene**: Check to clear the scene before importing.
 ### LOD renaming
 1. Go to `Object` > `BP - Rename All LODs`.
-2. The script will rename all LOD meshes based on their parent objects.
+2. The script will rename all LOD meshes based on their parent objects, mostly for for exporting and importing in Unreal Engine 5.

 ## Troubleshooting